emaphp/backbone.tango/README.md

  * defaultClass: A CSS class used for all notification views.
 When a notification defines a *type* it will also be used to generate an additional class ("tango-success", "tango-warning", etc) (default: "tango").
  * showMethod: The jQuery method used to show the current view (default: 'fadeIn').
- * showDuration: The amount in milliseconds for the specified show method (default: 250).
+ * showDuration: The amount of time (in milliseconds) for the specified show animation (default: 250).
- * showEasing: The easing method used for the specified show method (default: 'swing').
+ * showEasing: The easing method used for the specified show animation (default: 'swing').
  * hideMethod: The jQuery method used to hide the current view (default: 'fadeOut').
- * hideDuration: The amount in milliseconds for the specified hide method (default: 850).
+ * hideDuration: The amount of time (in milliseconds) for the specified hide animation (default: 850).
- * hideEasing: The easing method used for the specified hide method (default: 'swing').
+ * hideEasing: The easing method used for the specified hide animation (default: 'swing').

 <br/>
 **Events options**

  * tapToDismiss: Determines if a view is removed after a *click* event (default: true).
- * extendedTimeout: The time in milliseconds in which a notification remains visible after a *mouseenter* event (default: 1000).
+ * extendedTimeout: The time in milliseconds in which a notification remains visible after a hover event (default: 1000).
- * onShown: A function that is called when a view is shown.
-This function is executed using the view as the context and receives both the options and the data used to generate it (default: undefined).
+ * onShown: A function called when a view is shown (default: undefined).
- * onHidden: A function that is called after an a view is hidden.
-This function is executed using the view as the context and receives both the options and the data used to generate it (default: undefined).
+ * onHidden: A function called when a view is hdden (default: undefined).

 <br/>
 **Container options**

-Containers are special elements that contain notification views.
-When a notification is removed from screen it also checks if the current container has any child elements left.
+Containers are elements that wrap one or more notificacions in order to be displayed in the requested position.
+When a notification is removed from screen it also checks if the current container has any childs left.
 Empty containers are removed as well.

  * target: The element where all notification containers are appended to (default: 'body').
- * containerBaseId: All containers are generated using and id that combines this option and the position where it is shown (default: 'tango-container').
+ * containerBaseId: All containers are generated using and id that combines this option and the position where is rendered (default: 'tango-container').
  * containerClass: A CSS class used for all containers (default: 'tango-container').
+Containers also include an additional CSS class associated with the position.

 <br/>
 ###Using templates

 <br/>
-This example illustrates how to define a default notification template using Undercore.js.
+This example illustrates how to use a default notification template using Undercore.js.
 We start by adding the following code to our page.
 ```html
 <script type="text/template" id="notifier-tpl">
     <div class="tango">